TechyShahid/trade-analyser/README.md

 # NSE Data Fetcher

-This Python project fetches historical stock data from the National Stock Exchange (NSE) of India, suitable for swing trading and investment analysis.
+This Python project fetches historical stock data and deal data from the National Stock Exchange (NSE) of India, suitable for swing trading and investment analysis.

 ## Setup